SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/java-microservice.html.md

 title: Hello microservice!
 ---

-In this section you will learn how to create your first microservice that can be run on the [Cumulocity Platform](https;//cumulocity.com) using the Microservice SDK for Java.
+Here you will learn how to create your first microservice that can be run on the [Cumulocity Platform](https://cumulocity.com) using the Microservice SDK for Java.

 ### Prerequisites

-Create an account on the [Cumulocity Platform](https;//cumulocity.com), for example by using a free trial.
+Create an account on the [Cumulocity Platform](https://cumulocity.com), for example by using a free trial.
 At this step you will be provided with a dedicated URL address.

 Use the following command to verify that you have Maven 3 installed with Java 7.